armandoH99/armandoH99/README.md

 - 👋 Hi, I’m @armandoH99
 - 👀 I’m interested in learning Front End
-- 🌱 I’m currently learning JavaScript, Web developing, nexjs
+- 🌱 I’m currently learning React.Js typescript, keycloack and java
-- 💞️ I’m looking to collaborate on nextjs, JavaScripts projects, react and tailwind
+- 💞️ I’m looking to collaborate on nextjs, JavaScript, reactjs and java projects
-- 📫 How to reach me: write me an email
+- 📫 How to reach me: write me an email at armandohrb@gmail.com

 <!---
 armandoH99/armandoH99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.